ziraserrano/100Devs-Journal/journal_log.md

 • Today I am going to finish both Class 02 and Class 03 homework assignments and get them submitted <br>

 ---
+### Day 57/100: July 10th, 2022

+**< Yesterday's Progress >**

+• I tried to get BBC, TechCrunch and Khan Academy codes submitted for the homework assignment, but was only able to do BBC.
+Glitch just stopped working for me and wouldn't load a new project. <br>
+• Yesterday - July 9th - I got really busy with household chores and the kids.
+I wasn't able to get much done, so whatever free time I had I worked on the Shay Howe HTML/CSS lessons and wrote some active recall notes.
+I didn't count it as a day, because it just didn't feel right.
+To me, it wasn't as much of a productive day (for coding) to make it a day of code. <br>

+**< Thoughts >**

+• I just need glitch to work so I can submit my assignments!! <br>

+**< Today's Plan >**

+• Tonight, I am going to begin Class 04 and start writing active recall notes.
+Some light work After a long and exhausting Sunday! <br>

+---